 Knowing Him in our community

 Oh to be less self-aware!
 Have you ever wondered what it would be like to go through a day without a single thought of how you look or feel?
 What would it be like to relate to others having only the eyes of Christ to see them and to be His hands and feet?
 One of the consequences of walking with life-dominating sin is to have a heightened sense of self-awareness.
 The temptation is to be in the other person’s mind and wonder what they are thinking and how they perceive us.
 Perhaps the temptation is attempting to draw another person to see or notice us.
 In so doing, we are no longer “seeing” others but are trying to perceive ourselves.
-We are in relationship only with “me.”
+We are in relationship only with “ourselves.”

-In my own knowing of God, I lean into Him for my source of security and identity.
+In my knowing of God, I lean into Him for my source of security and identity.
 As I have grown in my knowledge of Him, what the Father thinks of me has taken precedence over what others think about me, real or perceived.
 If someone places a label on me due to my past, it doesn’t stick because I know how the Father and my Beloved define me.
 If someone rejects me because of my past, I choose to see it as an opportunity that they are missing!
 In knowing Jesus and having my identity come from Him, I can better relate to others out of a place of giving rather than expectation.

 The Body of Christ is not perfect.
 Being in relationship means hurt will be experienced.
-We are iron sharpening iron and must walk in the state of forgiveness in order to be in community.
+We are iron sharpening iron and must walk in the state of forgiveness to be in community.
 Jesus was hated and despised by the very ones He came to save.
 He knew how to walk in a community which could be overwhelmingly hostile to Him.
 I believe that Jesus also walked with loneliness.
 In His singleness, He learned how to process His aloneness.
 Those of us who walk in the state of singleness need to know Him in this place of loneliness.
-Being married does not alleviate loneliness but singles face a more difficult challenge.
-Get to know the One who, being the most whole and complete Person to walk this earth, did so in His singleness.
+Being married does not alleviate loneliness, but singles face a more difficult challenge.
+Get to know Jesus, who, being the most whole and complete Person to walk this earth, did so in His singleness.

 Just knowing Him

 Here we get to the bottom line.
 We must be intentional in our pursuit to know God.
 There are many ways through which we come to know others in our lives.
-The common denominator in is the factor of time.
+The common denominator is the factor of time.
 The way we spend time together—the things we do and places we go—will vary from person to person.
-I have a close friend whom I haven’t seen in over three years but we talk on a regular basis.
+I have a close friend whom I haven’t seen in over three years, but we talk on a regular basis.
 Time spent together is crucial to the development of relationships.
 It is the same regarding our relationship with God.

-I believe journaling is an amazing venue to get to know God but it may not work for everyone.
+I believe journaling is an amazing venue to get to know God, but it may not work for everyone.
 When do you feel the closest to God?
 When do you most sense His Presence?
 Through what means does God seem to communicate with you?
 Whatever the way you clearly perceive God and His will for your life, increase that activity.
 Intentionally pursue Him in the ways you find yourself most aligned with His leading.
 Make it a priority, perhaps even scheduling it on your Google calendar!

 Everything in the life of the believer is sacred.
-There is nothing secular because we are always carrying the Image of Christ and His fragrance in a world of death.
+There is nothing secular because we are always carrying the Image of Christ and His fragrance of life in a world of death.
 I love Oswald Chamber’s January 1 reading from My Utmost for His Highest: “Shut out every other thought and keep yourself before God in this one thing only— my utmost for His highest.
 I am determined to be absolutely and entirely for Him and Him alone.”
 It is truly a spiritual battle we face each day.
-Get to know the wonderful and amazing Triune God who is Creator, Redeemer and Sustainer—you will become and you will overcome.
+Get to know the wonderful and amazing Triune God who is Creator, Redeemer, and Sustainer—you will become, and you will overcome.